chamambom/my-terraform-cloud-journey/README-Azure DevOps - What you need to know.md

 Azure Pipeline Breakdown

     Azure pipelines as code are created using .yaml syntax. the pipelines that you create will be versioned the same way as any code inside a Git Repository.
     – making change to an Azure Pipeline?
 You can follow a pull-request process to ensure changes are verified and approved before being merged.
     -

 Pipeline basics

-    Every pipeline that you create, must have one job A job is a step or can consist as a series of steps that run sequentially as an unit Moving from jobs to stages; each pipeline may even contain multiple stages, with each stage containing multiple jobs!
+    > Every pipeline that you create, must have one job
+    > A job is a step or can consist as a series of steps that run sequentially as an unit
+    > Moving from jobs to stages;
+        > each pipeline may contain multiple stages
+        > each stage can contain multiple jobs!
+    > Pipelines can be run manually or triggered

+    Pipeline triggers
+    > Pull request -
+    > Scheduled triggers -run pipeline at a specific time
+    > pipeline triggers - Trigger one pipeline after another

+Variable Groups

+> Use variable groups to store any values that you want to control and possible make available accross multiple pipelines.
+> store secrets and other values that might need to be ppassed into the pipeline.

 # Azure DevOps Extra Reading